marianwulf/Streamlabs-Chatbot-Scripts/Rob/README.md

 ## Usage

-To trigger the bot use !rob in the chat.
+To trigger the bot use !rob targetname in the chat.

 ## Installation